-- $\bullet$ Define a ${\it class}$ Taylor that encapsulates a length-3 vector. - Write special code that is run when one writes a+b or a\b with Taylor arguments (operator overloading).
+In our case, we shall write a class Taylor that encapsulates a length-3 vector, and we will define the functions that Matlab calls when one writes a+b or a\b with objects of type Taylor (operator overloading).
 This is done in Matlab by defining methods plus and mtimes.